eums/website/chorus/index.markdown

 ## Chorus

 The Edinburgh University Music Society Chorus is one of the largest choirs in Scotland, performing several times a year in front of large audiences.
-EUMS Chorus is a non-auditioning SATB symphonic chorus and we welcome both students and non-students as members.
+It is a non-auditioning SATB symphonic chorus, and we welcome both students and non-students as members.
 Rehearsals take place every Tuesday from 6.30pm until 8.45pm in Room G1, Paterson’s Land, Holyrood Road during University term-time.
+It is conducted by [Neil Metcalfe](/conductors/#neil-metcalfe).

 As with the other ensembles of EUMS, Chorus puts on a concert at the end of each semester in various venues including St. Cuthbert’s Church, Greyfriars